 - databases – presentation of licensed electronic resources available at the University of Warsaw;

-A detailed offer along with the dates of the courses is available on the BUW website in the tab Library training for international students (Practical information – Training), and also at this address.
+A detailed offer along with the dates of the courses is available on the BUW website in the tab Training (Practical information – Training).

 We also offer individual bibliographic and subject consultations in English.

 Contact: email: firstname.lastname@example.org, tel.
 55 25 181, 55 25 184, room 141